CAChemE/stochastic-optimization/README.md

 A set of examples to optimize process simulators with Python and derivative-free algorithms such as GA or PSO.

-This is a talk submited to the next Python Conference in Spain (PyConES 2016)
+This is a talk submitted to the next Python Conference in Spain (PyConES 2016)

 (work in progress...)